London Transport Museum explores the heritage of London and its transport system over the last 200 years.

 London Transport Museum tickets

-This London Transport Museum ticket gets you access to all the galleries, exhibitions, and activities at the attraction.
+This London Transport Museum ticket gives you access to all the attractions’ galleries, exhibitions, and activities.

 Access to All Aboard Play Zone, where younger kids take on the roles of conductors, mechanics, or drivers on interactive vehicles, is also included in this ticket.

-With this ticket, you can get 15% discount in the gift shop.
+With this ticket, you can get a 15% discount in the gift shop.

 Ticket Prices